IBM/kif/docs/tutorial.md

     123
     ```

-Another method of the [`Store`][kif_lib.Store] API that deserves mention is [`mix()`][kif_lib.Store.mix].
+Another method of the [`Store`][kif_lib.Store] API is [`mix()`][kif_lib.Store.mix].
 It is used to run multiple filters at once, combining the resulting statements into a single output stream.
 For example, suppose we want to match statements such that either:

 * the subject is "Brazil" and the value is "Argentina"; or
 * the subject is "France" and the value is "United Kingdom".

-Note that in this case we want to match alternative subject-value pairs, which cannot be written as a single filter.
-Using [`mix()`][kif_lib.Store.mix] we can write this as two separate filters and get their results combined:
+Note that in this case we want to match alternative subject-value pairs.
+This cannot be written as a single filter, but using [`mix()`][kif_lib.Store.mix], we can write two separate filters and whose results are combined into a single output stream:

 ```py
 from kif_lib import Filter